Our Story: Why It’s Complicated

 The psychiatrist Carl Jung once wrote that, “Nobody, as long as he moves about among the chaotic currents of life, is without trouble”.
 One does not have to be a therapist, though, to realize that life is complicated.
 But finding the right therapist shouldn’t have to be.
 This is the founding principle of It’s Complicated.

-Start preparing your questions about anything “therapy and finding the right therapist”-related for Johanne and Jakob already now – and remember to tune into Reddit’s IAmA on Saturday 25th of January 16-17.30 CET.
+Start preparing your questions about anything “therapy and finding the right therapist”-related for Johanne and Jakob already now.
+Check out the record of our Reddit’s AMA on Saturday 25th of January 2020.

 * Rita B. Ardito and Daniela Rabellino (2011).
 Therapeutic Alliance and Outcome of Psychotherapy: Historical Excursus, Measurements, and Prospects for Research. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3198542/)